zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 - all weights and activations of convolutional, linear and pooling layers must be quantized (e.g. using Brevitas layers, `QuantConv2D`, `QuantAvgPool2D`, `QuantLinear`)
-- torch floating point versions of univariate functions can be used.
+- PyTorch floating point versions of univariate functions can be used.
 E.g. `torch.relu`, `nn.BatchNormalization2D`, `torch.max` (encrypted vs. constant), `torch.add`, `torch.exp`.
 See the [PyTorch supported layers page](../deep-learning/torch_support.md) for a full list.

 The \_"mixed integer" mode used in Concrete-ML neural networks is based on the [_"integer only"_ Brevitas quantization](https://github.com/Xilinx/brevitas#low-precision-integer-only-lenet), that makes both weights and activations representable as integers during training.
-However, through the use of lookup tables in Concrete-ML, floating point univariate torch functions are supported.
+However, through the use of lookup tables in Concrete-ML, floating point univariate PyTorch functions are supported.

 For _"mixed integer"_ quantization to work, the first layer of a Brevitas `nn.Module` must be a `QuantIdentity` layer.
 However, you can then use functions such as `torch.sigmoid` on the result of